 How To Optimize Your Content System For a Virtual Assistant

-If you have been following along with the content creation challenge in the Business Basecamp, then you will have created an AWESOME system to keep you on track for creating your content consistently and ahead of time allowing you more time to create the next batch of content or allowing you to focus on more profitable tasks.
+If you have been following along with the content creation challenge in the Legacy Driven Entrepreneur, then you will have created an AWESOME system to keep you on track for creating your content consistently and ahead of time allowing you more time to create the next batch of content or allowing you to focus on more profitable tasks.

 Either is a win!